NdkArthur/igr205_palette/README.md

 ## Building

 This project requires Qt5 sdk.
+For windows, once QT5 sdk have been installed you need to add it to your path.
+"Edit the system environment variables" -> "Environment Variables..." -> Select Path -> Edit -> New Then write the path to the bin directory of your Qt5 install :
+For example :
+"C:\Qt\5.12.3\msvc2017_64\bin"

 Other dependencies are managed using git submodule.
 To initialize the submodules and fetch the appropriate commit use :